SamuelNaiwo/Disaster-Recovery-Plan/README.md

 7. Check python version `python3 --version`.
 I needed 3.6 or above.
 8. Install python on your instance. `sudo apt install python`
 9. Install pip on your instance. `sudo apt install python3-pip`
-10. Tell ubuntu which version of python to use `alias python=3`
+10. Create a environment variable to tell ubuntu which version of python to use `alias python=3`
 11. Install AWS CLI onto your instance. `sudo python3 -m pip install awscli`
 12. Run the command `aws configure` to enter specific details.
 13. Copy and paste your Access Key ID which can be found in your file in your .ssh folder.